WitKurowski/FindMyPharmacy/README.md

 It does makes use of Jetpack's Navigation library, though, and the Dagger Hilt library.

+Although I am generally a fan of self-commenting code, I did try to be a bit more liberal with my comments, particularly with the more notable fields/methods/classes.

 What is missing:
 - Unit tests for 1 of the 3 presenter classes, OrderPresenter, are incomplete because a refactor is needed to pull out the static use of Android's Location class.